What is your liver?

 To help break down medicines and poisons so your body can get rid of them

 The Digestive System

 Cirrhosis is a disease in which scar tissue replaces normal liver tissue.
 The scar tissue grows when your liver is damaged repeatedly over time.

-Cirrhosis is caused mainly by drinking too much alcohol for a long time, having viral hepatitis Chronic Hepatitis Hepatitis is inflammation (swelling) of the liver.
-A chronic illness is one that lasts a long time or may not go away at all.
-Chronic hepatitis lasts for 6 months or longer.
-Chronic hepatitis... read more , or having a buildup of fat in your liver (fatty liver Fatty Liver Fatty liver is an abnormal accumulation of certain fats (triglycerides) inside liver cells.
+Cirrhosis is caused mainly by drinking too much alcohol for a long time, having viral hepatitis Chronic Hepatitis Chronic hepatitis is inflammation (swelling) of the liver that lasts for 6 months or longer.
+Chronic hepatitis usually develops from acute hepatitis but you may not know you had acute hepatitis... read more , or having a buildup of fat in your liver (fatty liver Fatty Liver Fatty liver is an abnormal accumulation of certain fats (triglycerides) inside liver cells.
 People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms... read more )